 Each year, Bristol hosts the Bristol Rhythm and Roots Reunion, a music festival celebrating the city's country and roots music heritage.

 Other notable attractions in historic downtown Bristol include the historic Bristol Train Station which dates back to 1856 and transported soldiers during the Civil War.
-You can also visit the Bristol Motor Speedway in Sullivan County which hosts the NASCAR Sprint Cup.
+You can also visit the legendary NASCAR short track at Bristol Motor Speedway in Sullivan County.

 The Bristol Caverns are a fun outdoor adventure that take you through an ancient Underground River in case you want to explore a bit outside of town.
 The South Holston Lake is also a beautiful stop that offers relaxing fly fishing and beautiful views of the Tennessee region.

 This story previously ran on Nov.
 25, 2019.